Early Childhood Preschool Certificate (C55860)

 Upon completion of the EDU-119 course within the certificate shown above, students

-through the NC Division of Child Development and Early Education.
-See your advisor
+Applications are available through the North Carolina Division of Child Development and Early Education.
+See your advisor for more details.

 Upon completion of the certificate shown above, students are eligible to apply for

-earn a C or better in all courses.
-These courses count for the 120 hours of professional
+Students must earn a C or better in all courses.
+These courses count for the 120 hours

-education requirement.
-Additional requirements for the CDA must also be met before applying.
+of professional education requirement.
+Additional requirements for the CDA must also